 2. Follow & Share the Project on social media

-3. Use the code PINAN with your next Pokoloko purchase and a portion of the profits will be shared with the Community Ascent Network directly on your behalf quarterly.
+3. Purchase anything from the Ecuadorian collection and 5% of profits will be shared with the Community Ascent Network directly on your behalf.

 Every donation - no matter how big or small - will help!